-The following are CPD resources for teachers of medicine:
+The following are faculty development resources for teachers of medicine:

-- Department of Family Medicine preceptor faculty development: Cabin Fever, DFM Day, and Fall Together.
+- Department of Family Medicine preceptor faculty development: Cabin Fever, Summer Spark, and Fall Together.
 You will receive email notifications of these events. - TeachingPhysician.org: online resource.
 Get free access through our department (just email fmcpd@ucalgary.ca for access).
 Please let us know if you are not receiving these.
-This is an excellent resource of bit-size information that can help teachers expand their knowledge base and skill set. - Office of Faculty Development: https://cumming.ucalgary.ca/office/ofd has free classes/ workshops for teachers, and some offer MainPro+ credits for attendance. http://www.ucalgary.ca/ofd/workshops. https://cumming.ucalgary.ca/office/ofd/faculty-resources/teaching-resources. - National Conferences: - Family Medicine Forum (FMF) - Canadian Conference on Medical Education (CCME) - Society of Teachers of Family Medicine (STFM) USA
+This is an excellent resource of bit-size information that can help teachers expand their knowledge base and skill set. - Office of Faculty Development: https://cumming.ucalgary.ca/office/ofd has free classes/ workshops for teachers, and some offer MainPro+ credits for attendance. - Office of Faculty Development and Performance: Learning and Instructional Design - National Conferences: - o Family Medicine Forum (FMF) - o Canadian Conference on Medical Education (CCME) - Society of Teachers of Family Medicine (STFM) USA